grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/12 Execution context variables.md

 ### \_\_VU

-Current VU number in use.
-The value is assigned incrementally for each new VU instance, starting from one.
-The variable will be 0 while executing the setup and teardown functions.
+Current VU number in use. k6 assigns the value incrementally for each new VU instance, starting from one.
+The variable is 0 when executing the setup and teardown functions.

-### Running in the k6 Cloud
+### Running in k6 Cloud

-When you run your tests in the [k6 Cloud](/cloud), the **\_\_VU** value you get will be per server/load generator.
-You can read the details in the [cloud docs](/cloud/cloud-faq/general-questions/#how-many-vus-can-be-run-from-the-same-dedicated-ip).
+When you run tests in [k6 Cloud](/cloud), the **\_\_VU** value is per server/load generator.
+Read the details in the [cloud docs](/cloud/cloud-faq/general-questions/#how-many-vus-can-be-run-from-the-same-dedicated-ip).

 ### Examples